javirandor/javirandor.github.io/_news/announcement_15.md

 related_posts: false
 ---

 We have reverse-engineered the Claude 3 tokenizer by inspecting the generation stream.
 This is the worst (but only!)
 Claude 3 tokenizer.
-Check our [code](https://github.com/javirandor/anthropic-tokenizer) and [Twitter thread](https://twitter.com/javirandor/status/1767602845111492685).
+Check our [blog post](https://javirando.com/blog/2024/claude-tokenizer/), [code](https://github.com/javirandor/anthropic-tokenizer) and [Twitter thread](https://twitter.com/javirandor/status/1767602845111492685).